Purchasing life insurance for loggers is simple and easy!

 Loggers are no different and they have to stay in good shape to be able to safely do their job.
-When was the last time you saw a fat logger in a tree with his chainsaw.
-Height and weight also play a huge part when shopping for low cost term life insurance.
+When was the last time you saw a fat logger in a tree with a chainsaw?
+Height and weight also play a big part when shopping for term life insurance.
 If a person is overweight or obese, they can be charged a higher premium or simply have their application declined.

-If your specific job duty is especially hazardous, a flat extra charge to cover the additional risk could be applied
+If your job is especially hazardous, a flat extra charge could possibly be applied

 This extra charge is commonly referred to as a “Flat Extra” charge.
 This is a charge where a dollar amount is added to the base premium to cover the additional risk they are taking.
 Here is a very simple example on how it works:

 Our quote engine will allow you to compare immediate life insurance quotes from over 40 of the best life insurance companies.
 You can compare these quotes displayed side by side in less than a minute.
 There are many companies that will provide the best life insurance rates for loggers.
-You can also choose to apply for No Medical Exam life insurance if you don’t want to take the free physical exam.
+You also have another excellent option to choose to apply for no medical exam life insurance if you don’t want to take the physical exam.